pkwww/yoneda_present/2-1-yoneda.typ

   The theorem and the two corollaries are often collectively referred to as the Yoneda Lemma.
 ]
 #idea-box[
-  The yoneda embedding $yo: calc -> psh$ allows us to view any object $X in calc$ as the $hom(-, X)$.
+  The yoneda embedding $yo: calc -> psh$ allows us to view any object $X$ as $h^X$ keeping all the morphisms intact.
 Thus we can study the properties of objects in $calc$ by studying the properties of the corresponding $hom$ functors in the functor category $psh$.
 This is often very useful since functor categories often have better properties (e.g. completeness, cocompleteness) than the original category.
 ]
 // TODO: the generalized element point of view